 Spray paint black to eliminate any of the writing that is visible on the pipe.

-Insert the pipe piece through the next of the bottle, then place the flange/escutcheon on (make sure it is in the correct direction), then insert the pipe in to the hole already drilled in the box.
-Mine were a tight fit, which was good since you don’t want it to slide back though by accident.
+Insert the pipe piece through the next of the bottle, then place the flange/escutcheon on (make sure it is in the correct direction), then insert the pipe into the hole already drilled in the box.
+Mine was a tight fit, which was good since you don’t want it to slide back though by accident.

 Pull the pipe through so that about 1 1/2″ is visible on the inside of the box.

-Attach the conduit hanger to the pipe so it rest directly on the box.
+Attach the conduit hanger to the pipe so it rests directly on the box.
 This will keep the pipe from sliding through as well.
-Since the conduit hangers are generally built for wider pipe, you may have to wrap the pipe with tape prior to this step.
+Since the conduit hangers are generally built for wider pipes, you may have to wrap the pipe with tape before this step.
 Try to tighten as much as possible

 Give the pipe/bottle a pull and shake when all tightened up to make sure it doesn’t slide through.
 You don’t want a glass bottle to come crashing down!